 This section is designed to assist clubs with information and resources necessary to fulfill the requirements of BC Archery programs.

-To become an affiliated club of BC Archery (and Archery Canada), please follow the steps below.
+To become an affiliated club of BC Archery (and Archery Canada), please follow ALL the steps below.

 - Application form and payment: Complete the current application form.